 At one point or another, we're sure you've heard the myth that painting a room in a dark color makes it feel smaller.
 But that's all it is—a rumor.
 In fact, we're so confident that dark colors are the best way to open up a room, we're putting our money on the darkest shade of all: black.

 The color—or lack thereof—might have a reputation of being gloomy, moody, and claustrophobic, but actually, painting your walls black can open up a space, making it feel larger, airier, and more inviting than you think.
 Plus, it's a surefire way to add a touch of elegance, creativity, and drama to any room in a single coat of paint.
 "Think about closing your eyes or going into a dark space, the boundaries are endless and this is the very same illusion that painting your walls black provides," says designer Justin Williams.

 Don't believe us?
 Ahead is proof that a can of black paint is just what you need to update every room in your house, from your foyer to your bedroom.
-And because we're positive these black rooms will inspire you to redecorate, we're also sharing the accessories you need to make black walls feel right at home in your space.

 Mirrors are the Swiss army knife of home décor.
 Need more natural light in a room?
 A large mirror will bounce light off of every wall, creating even more natural light.
 Need to open up a small room?
 The reflection of a mirror will add the illusion of more space.